ronkok/Hurmet/docs/manual.md

 Create a cell

 : Hurmet calculation cells display math and perform numeric calculations.
-To create a calculation cell in  Hurmet.app, select a spot in the document, then click the
+To create a calculation cell in  Hurmet.org, select a spot in the document, then click the
   ![C][] button or type **Alt c**.

   While in a cell,\